kevinolega/philippineislandliving/_posts/2019-06-01-brunch-paranaque.md

 Except I'm on a low carb diet.

-I was hoping to pay something around 400-500 something and get a full meal with one order.
+I was hoping to pay something around 400-500 something and get a full meal that's good for sharing on one order.

-Some places like Little Quiapo and Eat Fresh has a beef viand that fits the price range.
+Some places like Little Quiapo and Eat Fresh has a beef viand that's good for sharing and fits the price range.

 The only option will probably to order two three hundred something viands and just enjoy that.